rizki96/tcelery-req-handler/README.md

         if not retval:
             return {}
         return str(retval)

+    # from main.py
+    tcelery_routes(r"/user/?",
+               get_tasks=[backend.v1.list_create_users],
+               handler=handler.AppHandler),
     ```

 Notice the line ```response = yield self.task_handler.get_one(0, *args, **kwargs)``` from above, the task_handler will execute
 the index 0 of "self.get_tasks" (previously get_tasks was being set on the routing option).
-Here is the method to execute
+Here is the complete function
-one task, many tasks, and async tasks for get, post, put and delete method.
+to execute one task, many tasks, and async tasks for get, post, put and delete method

     ```
     def get_one(self, index, *args, **kwargs)  # execute one task from get method